SeakyLuo/SMPlayer/README.md

 Go to Settings and Set the Root Folder of your music files.

 # TO DO
+Backup settings.

+Sort albums.

 Improved editing album cover by selecting a song.

-Search lyrics for all songs.

 Multi-Select.